huggingface/lerobot/examples/7_get_started_with_real_robot.md

 )
 ```

-**Calibrate and Connect**
+**Calibrate and Connect the KochRobot**

-Then, you will need to calibrate your robot so that when the leader and follower arms are in the same physical position, they have the same position values read from [`DynamixelMotorsBus`](../lerobot/common/robot_devices/motors/dynamixel.py).
-An important benefit of calibration is that a neural network trained on data collected on your Koch robot will transfer to another Koch robot.
+Next, you'll need to calibrate your robot to ensure that the leader and follower arms have the same position values when they are in the same physical position.
+This calibration is essential because it allows a neural network trained on one Koch robot to work on another.

-During the first connection of your robot, [`KochRobot`](../lerobot/common/robot_devices/robots/koch.py) detects that the calibration file is missing.
-This triggers the calibration procedure which requires you to move each arm in 3 different positions.
+When you connect your robot for the first time, the [`KochRobot`](../lerobot/common/robot_devices/robots/koch.py) will detect if the calibration file is missing and trigger the calibration procedure.
+During this process, you will be guided to move each arm to three different positions.

-You will follow the procedure and move the follower to these positions:
+Here are the positions you'll move the follower arm to:

 <div style="display:flex; justify-content:center;">
   <div style="width:30%; margin:10px;">